b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 $\frac{times\ this\ event\ may\ happen}{times\ any\ event\ may\ happen}$
 \
 \
-Let's test this in practice with a few short Q&A (there may be some repetitions, but they are on purpose).
+Let's test this in practice with a few short Q&As (there may be some repetitions, but they are on purpose).
 \
 \
 \